 Try bringing the emotional value of your offer into your CTA.
 Emotional value could be benefits like ending frustration, speeding things up, simplifying life, or bringing joy.

 Don’t forget the entire goal is to get a click.
 The strength of your landing page and its ability to convert users into prospects is a different marketing effort.
 If you lose sight of your click goal, you will lose a chance to convert them to buyers on your landing page altogether.

 That brings an end to our 24 email marketing tips for B2B tech marketers!
-In case you missed it, Part 1 is also available on our blog, The Big Idea.
+In case you missed it, Part 1 is also available on our blog.
 We hope these tips have given you some ammunition for your next campaign – happy emailing!